duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

 - Replace `ROS_MASTER_Hostname` in `ACQ_ROS_MASTER_URI_SERVER=ROS_MASTER_Hostname.local` with your ROS Master's hostname.
 You should have gotten this already when you configured the watchtowers.
 - Replace `XXX.XXX.XXX.XXX` in `ACQ_ROS_MASTER_URI_SERVER_IP` with your ROS Master's IP address.
 You should have gotten this already when you configured the watchtowers.

+TODO: MASTER should be removed for macros which are not ROS Masters.
+For example, duckiebots: `ACQ_ROS_MASTER_URI_DEVICE=duckiebotHostname.local`

 You can then start the container by running:

 `docker-compose -f docker-compose-duckiebot-x86.yml up`

 Make the Duckiebot see an AprilTag and you should see that you receive messages from it in the Diagnostics tool.
+You might have to restart the diagnostics tool to see the updates.

+TODO: This wasn't working live.
+I have verified that it works on bag files

-### Step 7: Set up the visualization
+### Step 7: Set up the cSLAM Graph Optimizer
-Set up and run the visualization of the map, duckiebots, watchtowers, and traffic signs using the following commands:

-    laptop $ docker pull surirohit/cslam-visualization
-    laptop $ xhost +local:`docker inspect --format='{{ .Config.Hostname }}' $containerId`
-    laptop $ docker run -it --rm --net=host -e ROS_MASTER_IP=http://![rosmaster_name].local:11311 -e ROS_IP=![rosmaster_IP] surirohit/cslam-visualization

-Right now, you should see the map loaded and the floor apriltags.
-The rest will be visible after the next step.

-### Step 8: Set up graph optimizer

 On a laptop that is connected to the same network as the rest:

+TODO: Let's mention that we should do this on the server and not any laptop

     laptop $ docker pull duckietown/cslam-server
     laptop $ docker run -it --rm --net=host -e ROS_MASTER_URI_DEVICE=![Rosmaster name] -e ROS_MASTER_URI_DEVICE_IP=![rosmaster IP] amaurx/cslam-graphoptimizer:latest /bin/bash

     container $ /graph_optimizer/catkin_ws/src/pose_graph_optimizer/wrapper.sh

-This will listen to the transforms, will build a graph, optimize it and publish the output on TF, which you will visualize with Rviz thanks to step 7.
+This will listen to the transforms, will build a graph, optimize it and publish the output on TF, which you will visualize with Rviz in the next step.

+### Step 8: Set up the visualization
+Set up and run the visualization of the map, duckiebots, watchtowers, and traffic signs using the following commands:

+    laptop $ docker pull duckietown/cslam-visualization
+    laptop $ docker run -it --rm --net=host --env="DISPLAY" -e ROS_MASTER_URI_DEVICE=[SERVER_HOSTNAME] -e ROS_MASTER_URI_DEVICE_IP=[SERVER_IP] duckietown/cslam-visualization

 ### Step 9: The fun part
 Control the Duckiebot manually around Duckietown